Scr4pe/Password_generator/README.md

 ## *Project description*

-> I made this project to learn more about Python3.
+I made this project to learn more about Python3.
 This project is very easy to use because all inputs follow a easy guidline by the script.

-> *results* This script creates following outputs all kinds of combinations of Letters, Numbers, punctations.
+*Results* of this script creates following outputs all kinds of combinations of Letters, Numbers, punctations.
 And Hexadecimal.

 ## Installation

 ### Requirements

 - Python3

+### Usage

 You'll be asked: